 - An award offered to a student who is a European Community resident from outside the United Kingdom covers only the cost of fees (up to the maximum for United Kingdom students).

 What other postgraduate awards are available?

 Three-year Co-operative Awards in Science and Technology (CAST) specifically support students working on research projects at Northern Ireland universities and involve a collaborating body in industry.
-The non means tested maintenance element (£13,726 pa) is supplemented by a payment from the collaborating body of at least 60% of the standard maintenance grant per annum for the duration of the CAST studentship.
+The non means tested maintenance element (£13,863 pa to be confirmed) is supplemented by a payment from the collaborating body of at least 60% of the standard maintenance grant per annum for the duration of the CAST studentship.
 European Community residents from outside the United Kingdom may apply: if an award is made it will cover the costs of approved tuition fees only.